-Ventoura is a great app for solo travelers who really want to share their experiences with someone else.
-You can download the app and start connecting with people at your final destination before you leave.
-The app has a messaging feature that allows you to chat with fellow adventurers going to the same place at the same time.
-Locals can also connect with travelers in their hometown and host a unique tour.
-If you're interested, Ventoura has a list of featured locals you can connect with.
+Bumble BFF is a great app for solo travelers who really want to share their experiences with someone else.
+You can download the app and start connecting with people at your final destination.
+The app allows you to chat with fellow adventurers in the same place as you or befriend some of the locals who can show you around their hometown and host a unique tour.

-Tourbar is like the Tinder for travel.
-This widely popular app helps lonely travelers find companions.
 Head out together for a meal, go dancing at the local hot spot, have a drink at the coolest pub downtown, or just tour the local area.
-There are literally thousands of people all over the world on Tourbar from the USA to Europe, Asia, and India, so swipe and see who's up for a bit of fun in your city.
+There are literally thousands of people all over the world on this app from the USA to Europe, Asia, and India, so swipe and see who's up for a bit of fun in your city.

 As one of the world's largest apps for meeting new people, Skout can join you with millions of people around the world.
 You can connect with anyone anywhere using this app.
 This is especially handy when you're on the other side of the world and you want to explore the neighborhood but can't speak the language.
 Skout brings people together, whether it's a concert in New York, a hike in Hawaii, or a local bar in Barcelona.

 As you're meeting people on your travels IRL, you'll need a way to keep in touch without using tons of data.
 Enter WhatsApp, a free messaging and calling service that's used all over the world.
 All you need is an internet connection—you'll then be able to chat with your international beau and even drop pins so it's easy for you to meet up at the local café.